vinland-technology/flict-obsolete/README.md

 #### Example

-The below checks license checker itself.
-The component License Checker and its dependencies are specified in the file `./meta/license-policy-checker.json` as found in the source code.
+The below checks floct itself.
+The component flict and its dependencies are specified in the file `./meta/license-policy-checker.json` as found in the source code.